transpose-publishing/transpose-publishing.github.io/usecases.md

 ## Why use TRANSPOSE data?

 Data on open peer review (OPR), co-review, and detailed preprinting policies could be useful to many different stakeholder groups.
+Here are a few different examples:

 |Group|Type|Use case|
 |:----|:---|:-------|